 From this page, it's possible to download the forms necessary to complete your application to our graduate program.
 To do this, your computer must have Adobe Acrobat Reader installed.

-Application period for Fall 2020 admissions is now open.
-The deadline for applying to the Spanish and Portuguese Department for Fall 2020 admission is December 15, 2019.
+Application period for Fall 2023 admissions is now open.
+The deadline for applying to the Spanish and Portuguese Department for Fall 2023 admission is January 15, 2022, for all applicants.

 The following are the steps necessary to apply to our graduate program:

 Step One: Apply Online and Pay Application Fee

 Go to the online application web page managed by the University and submit your application online.